ACM40960/project-Jinhao-Li-s/README.md

 [(Back to top)](#table-of-contents)

 # Development
+1.生成车牌数据集   genplate.py
+2.数据集导入      input_data.py
+3.构建CNN模型     model.py
+4.模型训练        runmodel.ipynb
+5.识别单张车牌     Testmodel.ipynb

 [(Back to top)](#table-of-contents)

 <!-- This is the place where you give instructions to developers on how to modify the code.
 You could give **instructions in depth** of **how the code works** and how everything is put together.
 You could also give specific instructions to how they can setup their development environment.
 Ideally, you should keep the README simple.
-If you need to add more complex explanations, use a wiki.
-Check out [this wiki](https://github.com/navendu-pottekkat/nsfw-filter/wiki) for inspiration. -->
+If you need to add more complex explanations, use a wiki. --> Check out [this wiki](https://github.com/navendu-pottekkat/nsfw-filter/wiki) for inspiration.

 # Contribute
 [(Back to top)](#table-of-contents)